JonathanWolfe/jonathanwolfe.github.io/readme.md

 * Increased TypeScript adoption and coverage throughout the codebase
 * Acting engineering manager for the team for 2 years
-* Maintained a collection of teaching resources for other to use and learn from
+* Maintained a collection of teaching resources for others to use and learn from

 Tech lead for the Growth team.
 Launched large additions to the payment/subscription system to allow for international currencies and automatic tax collection.
 Converted the marketing site to a headless CMS to allow for legacy content and new components to coexist.
-Owned and integrated a feature-flag and experiment system into the product with strong team adoption.
+Owned and integrated a feature-flag and experiment system into the product with strong adoption across all teams.

 ### Lead Developer, [PigKnows](https://pigknows.com)
 ##### 2020-01 - 2021-05